citp/privacy-policy-historical/n/na/nap/napier.ac.uk.md

 ##  Your control over your personal information

 At any time you can withdraw permission for the use of your personal information.
-This can be done either by ticking the OPT-OUT or UNSUBSCRIBE link contained in all Edinburgh Napier University web communications, or alternatively, by sending an email requesting this to [governance@napier.ac.uk](mailto:governance@napier.ac.uk).
+This can be done either by ticking the OPT-OUT or UNSUBSCRIBE link contained in all Edinburgh Napier University web communications, or alternatively, by sending an email requesting this to [](mailto:governance@napier.ac.uk)[dataprotection@napier.ac.uk. ](mailto:dataprotection@napier.ac.uk)

 Our Website may, from time to time, contain links to and from other websites.
 If you follow a link to any of these websites, please note that these websites have their own privacy policies and that we do not accept any responsibility or liability for these policies.